-You might notice an ingredient in the list that you could be allergic too, and this is another key thing for parents to bear in mind when giving any drugs to their kids.
+You might notice an ingredient in the list that you could be allergic to, and this is another key thing for parents to bear in mind when giving any drugs to their kids.

 This section might inform you, for example, of how a certain active ingredient could damage one of your organs if taken in excess or in combination with other medications.

 Side Effects –

-Side effects can vary in severity too, from headaches and nausea to drowsiness and fatigue, which could make it dangerous for you to get behind the wheel of your car or operate machinery at work.
+Side effects can vary in severity, too, from headaches and nausea to drowsiness and fatigue, which could make it dangerous for you to get behind the wheel of your car or operate machinery at work.

 Key Facts –

-These bullet points might tell you whether or not you can take the drug if you’re pregnant or breast-feeding when to stop use when you might want to consult a doctor, and so on.
+These bullet points might tell you whether or not you can take the drug if you’re pregnant or breastfeeding, when to stop using when you might want to consult a doctor, and so on.

 Each label contains a lot of information, and while it might seem tedious or dull to read through all those medical terms and long-name ingredients, it could help to prevent serious issues like allergic reactions or overdoses later on.